How Can I Stay Safe on the Road?

 So what can you do to increase your level of safety on the road?
 Read through this list of important and simple road safety tips.
 They not only will help prevent you from getting into a collision, but they also could save your life and potentially some you money if you don’t have to file a car insurance claim after a wreck.

 1. Get Plenty of Rest

 You are the safest driver you can be when you are energized and alert.
-To ensure a safe drive, be sure that you had a good night’s rest and have eaten before hitting the road.
+To ensure a safe drive, be sure that you had a good night’s rest and have eaten (but not too much) before hitting the road.
 Drowsiness and fatigue can affect your alertness and reaction time, which could easily lead to a collision.

 If you start to feel tired or have trouble staying awake while on the road, pull over to a safe place or a designated rest area to park and take a quick nap.
 If it’s been a while since you have eaten, make a stop for a snack or a meal.
 Better yet, keep a stash of healthy snacks in your car to help keep your energy up.
 These little things can make a big difference in your driving ability.

 Distracted driving is one of the primary causes of auto accidents.
-According to a 2015 study by the National Highway Safety Administration, over 391,000 people were injured due to an accident caused by distracted driving.
+According to a 2019 distracted driving campaign by the National Highway Safety Administration, over 3,000 people were killed in 2019 due to an accident caused by distracted driving.
 Having the music on too loud, talking on a cell phone, or texting and driving can distract you from the sights and sounds around you.
 A couple seconds of distraction is all it takes for you to get into a nasty wreck.
 And texting while driving is illegal in 48 states.